 When you turn your blog traffic into subscribers and follow up with them, you’ll convert random book browsers into book readers and buyers.

 Then, when you promote your existing work to new readers and launch your new titles to your mailing list, they’ll snap them up like hotcakes.

 #8.
 Land a publishing contract or movie deal

 One of the best author platform examples is Andy Weir’s book, The Martian, which began as a series of self-published chapters in a serialized format on his personal blog.

 When he published it on Amazon Kindle, it topped Amazon’s bestselling list of science fiction.
-It then went on to debut at the number 12 spot on The New York Times bestseller list for hardcover fiction books and landed a publishing deal from Random House and a movie contract in the same week.
+It then debuted at number 12 on The New York Times bestseller list for hardcover fiction books, and it landed a publishing deal with Random House as well as a movie deal in the same week.

 #9.
 Showcase your writing portfolio